 Removing 30 kiwikiu will mean the birds will go extinct in the wild sooner than estimated, by about three years, she said.
 “But at the same time, it would give us something we don’t have: a safe population that will be protected from avian malaria. … We feel it would be worth the risk,” she continued.

 The National Aviary in Pennsylvania, the Smithsonian Conservation Biology Institute in Virginia, and the Tracy Aviary in Utah have all committed to taking the birds on.
 Right now, they have a combined capacity for 20 individuals.
 “We feel 20 individuals is not enough.
 We want to get at least 30 — 15 breeding pairs,” she said.

 The plan will be to capture the birds, hold them for a very short time in Hawaiʻi, then transport them to the mainland zoos as quickly as possible, she said.

 In the meantime, the state is exploring the possibility of eventually translocating the birds to Hawaiʻi island, which she said may have more disease-free habitat than Maui.
 “We don’t know yet if this is a viable option,” she said, noting that potential impacts the kiwikiu might have on Hawaiʻi island birds, and vice versa, need to be evaluated.

 Another project critical to the long-term viability of the species is the development of landscape-scale mosquito control.

-Without landscape-scale mosquito control, Barry said, “we are going to lose not just the kiwikiu, but many other Hawaiian bird species.”
+Without landscape-scale mosquito control, Berry said, “we are going to lose not just the kiwikiu, but many other Hawaiian bird species.”